Erik Demaine's Folding and Unfolding:

 The difficult part is proving that the straight-skeleton creases together with a subset of the perpendicular creases (and a few more auxiliary creases) can be folded into a flat origami.
 This is done by exhibiting a folded state, that is, by demonstrating how the piece of paper looks when folded.
 This folded state must satisfy the properties that each face is isometrically preserved and that paper does not intersect itself.

+The most detailed description is the book Geometric Folding Algorithms: Linkages, Origami, Polyhedra.
 The full paper (which includes all proof details) is still in progress.
 The longest description includes many of the proofs and was published in the Proceedings of the Japan Conference on Discrete and Computational Geometry (JCDCG'98), to appear as a volume in Lecture Notes in Computer Science.
 A 2-page description of the method (without proofs) appears in the Proceedings of the 10th Annual ACM-SIAM Symposium on Discrete Algorithms (SODA'99).

 This work is related to Robert Lang's TreeMaker, although it was initially developed in isolation.
 The intersection is that they both solve the fold-and-cut problem when the faces (shapes to be cut out) are all convex.
 Both TreeMaker and our work extend far beyond this common base, in different directions.
 Essentially, TreeMaker tries to collapse a polygon to a specified folded shape but only addresses convex polygons, whereas the straight-skeleton method focuses on the unfolded shape and addresses nonconvex and disconnected polygons.

-Disk-Packing Solution
+Disk-Packing Method

-Inspired by early versions of the straight-skeleton solution, Marshall Bern, David Eppstein, Barry Hayes, and I solved the fold-and-cut problem using disk packing.
+Inspired by early versions of the straight-skeleton method, Marshall Bern, David Eppstein, Barry Hayes, and I solved the fold-and-cut problem using disk packing.
 Specifically, we place disks on the piece of paper, such that

 1. the disks do not properly overlap (but may touch),